aniruddhballal/VenPay/README.md

 - [ ] TASK 254: was it a good decision to use MUI? was normal css better? should have shifted to tailwind or something else?
 - [x] TASK 255: animation of the animated lines are too mid - and they arent delayed-rendered properly also now that i did the conditional rendering - shift to better lines - synchronise with the border that comes around the sub-content's title?
 - [ ] TASK 256: am i not focusing too much on ui-ux rn - functionalities got left way behind na??
-- [ ] TASK 257: multiple logins - deny? allow?
+- [ ] TASK 258: multiple logins - deny? allow?
-- [ ] TASK 258: Cancel product requests
+- [ ] TASK 259: Cancel product requests
-- [ ] TASK 259: select text - login/register page - colour - not highlighting enough -very uncontrasting/dull

 </details>